Today’s balancing act: automation vs. personalization

 Innovative kitchen appliances: these appliances offer smarter, more efficient cooking experiences.
 They can learn from your preferences to suggest recipes, adjust cooking times and temperatures for optimal results, and even order groceries when supplies are low.
 Smart fridges can track expiration dates and suggest meals based on what’s inside, while AI ovens can monitor the cooking process and make adjustments in real-time.
 This technology not only saves time and reduces waste, but also helps in achieving consistently perfect culinary results.

-A step further
+Automation: A step further

 Today’s fine dining scene is witnessing the entrance of groundbreaking concepts like ‘The AI Cuisine’ from Tokyo, Japan.
 Bringing innovation and a fresh perspective to the industry, this pioneering platform uses AI to create unique recipes, offer detailed reviews of restaurants that incorporate AI and design dining environments and menus based on AI’s insights.
 Its goal is to make fine dining more personalized, innovative and aligned with modern trends and sustainability, thereby making high-end dining experiences more widely available.

-Leveraging AI for lodging
+Leveraging automation for lodging

 Automated guest services: AI chatbots and virtual assistants are being widely adopted to handle guest inquiries and requests, offering 24/7 support without human intervention.
 Marriott International, for example, utilizes AI-powered chatbots on multiple platforms to communicate with guests, enhancing the customer service experience, from pre-arrival to post-departure.